Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 - The combined points per game average of the two teams, 48.7, is 17.8 points fewer than Saturday's over/under.

-- These two squads combine to allow 65 points per game, 1.5 fewer than this contest's over/under.

-- The average total in Golden Flashes games this season is 64.9, 1.6 points fewer than Saturday's total of 66.5 .
+- The Golden Flashes and their opponents score an average of 64.9 points per game, 1.6 fewer than Saturday's total.

-- The 53.7 PPG average total in Bobcats games this season is 12.8 points fewer than this game's over/under.
+- The 66.5 total in this game is 12.8 points above the 53.7 average total in Bobcats games this season.

 Kent State Stats and Trends